 The Romans held Zeugma until 253 AD, when the Persian Sassanids conquered the city, putting a violent end to its greatest years.

-The mosaic treasures of Zeugma
+The ancient Greek mosaics of Zeugma

 The treasures of Zeugma, including its vaunted mosaics, remained relatively unknown until 2000.
 Zeugma is now 80 percent underwater, after it was flooded with the waters of a nearby artificial lake.